NifTK/LegoIGTWorkshop/README.md

 Advanced Tutorial: Automatic Registration
 -----------------------------------------

-The robot can be equiped with either an ultrasonic or infrared range sensor, which can be used to sense the phantom and perform a fully automated registration (similar to how registration is done in the OR).
+The robot can be equipped with either an ultrasonic or infrared range sensor, which can be used to sense the phantom and perform a fully automated registration (similar to how registration is done in the OR).
 However, this has not been implemented in the